awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vuex-persist ★16](https://github.com/championswimmer/vuex-persist) - A Typescript-ready Vuex plugin to help save the store to localStorage or any custom Storage (that you can configure).
   - [vuex-local-state ★4](https://github.com/biluochun/vuex-localState) - Add 'localState/sessionState' options to vuex.
 Keep the Vuex state with localStorage.
   - [vuex-cli-scaffold ★1](https://github.com/ndabAP/vuex-cli-scaffold) - Scaffold vuex actions, mutations, getters and the state.
+ - [vuex-action-reload ★0](https://github.com/chlab/vuex-action-reload) - A vuex plugin that reloads actions when a condition is met.

 ###### Sync Between Tabs